Jwink3101/jsonlitedb/api.md

  |
  |  remove(self, *query_args, **query_kwargs)
  |      Remove items from the database matching the specified query criteria.
+ |      WARNING: Not specifying any queries will purge the database.
  |
  |      Parameters:
  |      -----------